gaurang7goel/Hacktoberfest_2022/README.md

 ## 2. Fork the repo, create a branch and give your contribution.

-## 3. Create a pull request for the same.

-## 4. Wait for the Pull Request to merge.
+## 3. Wait for the Pull Request to merge.

-## 5. If the contribution follows the rules and regulations of hackoctoberfest it will be approved.
+## 4. If the contribution follows the rules and regulations of hackoctoberfest it will be approved.

 ```py
 '''